roman-milk/roman-milk.github.io/a-weird-one.md

  "But if we put on a second shift we won't need to expand."

  "Not right now, but the way you have been picking up new business lately who can tell.
 It won't hurt to get the process started now so you can be ready in case."
-Report_Story #2